kubernetes/test-infra/prow/more_prow.md

 ## Private Front end

-If you want to create a private Deck instnace that contains a subset of prowjobs, you should review the ["Private Deck"](/prow/private_deck.md) guide.
+If you want to create a private Deck instance that contains a subset of prowjobs, you should review the ["Private Deck"](/prow/private_deck.md) guide.